EU Betting Sites

-The end result is that Germans can feel quite safe – from the state authorities, at least — when it comes to using online betting sites, whether those are licensed in Germany or elsewhere.
+The end result is that Germans can feel quite safe – from the state authorities, at least — when it comes to using licensed online betting sites, whether the license are from Germany or elsewhere.

-- a wide variety of deposit and withdrawal methods
+- Wide variety of deposit and withdrawal methods

-- a broad selection of sports markets to wager on.
+- Broad selection of sports markets to wager on.

 Like most European nations, Ireland regulates online sports betting through a licensing system.
-The Betting Act 2015 is the relevant law at the moment, and provides that anyone looking to provide bookmaking or betting services to people in Ireland must be granted a license by the Revenue Commissioners, which double as the Irish tax service.
+The Betting Act of 2015 is the relevant law at the moment.
+The legislation stipulates that anyone looking to provide bookmaking or betting services to people in Ireland must be granted a license by the Revenue Commissioners, which double as the Irish tax service.

-However, the licensing system also ensures that only legitimate sportsbooks offer their services to Irish residents.
+The licensing system in place ensures that only legitimate sportsbooks offer their services to Irish residents.

 Under the current legal framework, the officers of the corporation applying for a license must, inter alia, obtain certificates of personal fitness.

 When it comes to taxation on gambling winnings, the average Irish better can rest easy.
-Only professional gamblers have to pay tax on their betting profits.
+Only professionals have to pay tax on their betting profits.

 Who qualifies as a “pro”?
 That’s for the Revenue Commissioners and the courts to determine.
 Generally, it depends on how much a person bets, their level of expertise, and whether or not they have another job.

-Once upon a time, Italy was like Germany, in that it banned all sports betting apart from state-run sites.
-Just like Germany, this paradigm was deemed impermissible by the EU and Italy’s sports-betting laws have since changed (way back in 2006).
+Italy once banned all sports betting apart from state-run sites.
+Just like in Germany, this paradigm was deemed impermissible by the EU, and Italy’s sports-betting laws changed accordingly in 2006.

 Now, to operate legally in Italy, gambling sites must obtain a license from the AAMS, the regulatory authority in the country.
 Those that do not are liable to penalties.

-Quite unlike Germany, the regulatory and licensing system created in Italy has been deemed acceptable by the EU’s Court of Justice as it is much less restrictive than the process the German’s attempted to implement.
+Quite unlike Germany, the regulatory and licensing system created in Italy has been deemed acceptable by the EU’s Court of Justice.
 To get a license, a site must simply have a certain rate of turnover (€1.5M over the past two years), have its servers located in an EU member state, meet certain fee and tax obligations, and be “stable” and “reliable.”

 When it comes to contraventions of the legal regime, the laws tend to target betting sites instead of bettors, and Italians who wager at unlicensed operators should not fear prosecution by state authorities.

-However, the penalties and ramifications that could be levied on an unlicensed sportsbook would be felt by that sportsbook’s users, as well.
+However, any penalties and ramifications that levied on an unlicensed sportsbook are felt by that sportsbook’s users, as well.